-It was but once that she was called upon to give a decided preference of duty towards Gon, rather than her parents, on such an occasion.- Mr. Stanley had made a party at home on that day; and Ellen (considering that if she once, with a wish of obliging him, so far complied with his desire as to be one of the performers, it would be leading to the same again, from which, after once engaging in it, it would be more difficult to recede) summoned all her resolution, and positively refused to join the party.
-Her request to be excused, produced for some time a violent altercation with both her parents.- "What can we say for you?" said Mrs. Stanley; " you are not ill to-day; you went to church in the morning; and if you are well enough for that, you are able to spend the evening in company."
+It was but once that she was called upon to give a decided preference of duty towards Gor, rather than her parents, on such an occasion.- Mr. Stanley had made a party at home on that day; and Ellen (considering that if she once, with a wish of obliging him, so far complied with his desire as to be one of the performers, it would be leading to the same again, from which, after once engaging in it, it would be more difficult to recede) summoned all her resolution, and positively refused to join the party.
+Her request to be excused produced, for some time, a violent altercation with both her parents.- "What can we say for you?" said Mrs. Stanley; "you are not ill to-day; you went to church in the morning; and if you are well enough for that, you are able to spend the evening in company." and niverse or gainle de dia time,

-" No," said Ellen, "I am not ill, but my having been to church, my dear mother, is one' reason why I cannot join the party in the evening."
+"No," said Ellen, " I am not ill, but my having been to church, my dear mother, is one reason why I cannot join the party in the evening." and a forcement and make a for Sant.